Stable sums to infer high return levels of multivariate rainfall time series

-{ We recall the data set of daily rainfall amounts introduced in Section~\ref{sec:introduction} and our goal of computing the expected level of daily rain to be exceeded in the next 50 years at all the nine weather stations in France.
+{ We recall the data set of fall daily rainfall introduced in Section~\ref{sec:introduction} and our goal of computing the level of daily rain to be exceeded in 50 years at all the nine weather stations in France.
 We conduct our analysis separately over the three different regions: northwest, south, and northeast of France.
-We apply our method at each region using the Fall measurements from the three nearby weather stations.
-Mainly, fall observations from the same region are modelled as a 3-dimensional sample $(X_t)_{t=1,\dots,n}$ from a stationary multivariate regularly varying time series denoted $X_t := (X_t(1), X_t(2), X_t(3))$, $t \in \mathbb{Z}$.
+Fall observations from the same region are modelled as a 3-dimensional sample $(\bfX_1, \dots, \bfX_n)$, from a stationary multivariate regularly varying time series, i.e., $\bfX_t := (X_t(1), X_t(2), X_t(3))$, $t \in \mathbb{Z}$.
 We include both wet and dry days in our daily observations.
-In this setting, our goal of estimating the expected daily precipitation record to be exceeded in the next 50 years at each station in the Fall traduces to estimating the $99.98$-th quantile of $X_0(j)$, for $j=1,2,3$. }
+In this setting, our goal traduces to estimating the $99.98$-th quantile of $X_0(j)$, for $j=1,2,3$. }